AP: States spent over $7B competing for early virus supplies

 “They were looking to acquire anything they could at that point to help protect the health care workers,” said Dana Casto, business manager at the Rosemount, Minnesota-based dairy supply company.

 While some states paid a premium for small orders from local suppliers, their purchasing agents also scrambled to secure large quantities of protective equipment, much of it manufactured in Asia.
-That created an opportunity for companies to enter the PPE field.
+That created an opportunity for companies to enter the protective equipment field.

 Like the leaders of some other states, Newsom sidestepped the traditional purchasing process of publicly soliciting competitive bids from vendors, which can take weeks or even months.
 Some state lawmakers responsible for budgeting complained that Newsom left them out of the loop.